-Goals if you are going home:
+Goals for going home:

 - You will progress in self-care tasks such as bathing, dressing, grooming, and toileting after instruction by your occupational therapist. - The occupational therapist will instruct you in using any adaptive equipment for performing tasks at home, to ensure your safety and independence.